tarwn/lessthandot-hugo/blogs/content/posts/2012-04-13-diagnostic-manager-custom-alerts.md

 ---
 One of the great things about Diagnostic Manager is the ability to create custom alerts.
 This is something I believe needs a bit more work, but even in its current state, it is really useful.

-The example that we&#8217;ll walk through is something that would actually make a great built in alert.
+The example that we'll walk through is something that would actually make a great built in alert.
 We will create an alert based on the time of our oldest current database backup.

-To start off, click on &#8220;Administration&#8221; in the bottom right hand corner:
+To start off, click on “Administration” in the bottom right hand corner:

 <p style="text-align: left;">
   <a href="/media/users/kconan/DM - Administration Menu.JPG?mtime=1332527611"><img src="/wp-content/uploads/users/kconan/DM - Administration Menu.JPG?mtime=1332527611" alt="" width="302" height="203" /></a>